ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/10-general-lists.md

 #### Adding a node

 ::: dsvis
-TODO
+How to insert an element using a pointer to the node *before* the current node.

 <inlineav id="LinkedList-Add-CON" src="ChalmersGU/LinkedList-Add-CON.js" name="Linked List Add Slideshow" links="ChalmersGU/CGU-Styles.css"/>
 :::

 ::: dsvis
 Here are some special cases for linked list insertion: Inserting at the beginning of a list, and appending at the end.

 <inlineav id="LinkedList-AddSpecial-CON" src="ChalmersGU/LinkedList-AddSpecial-CON.js" name="Linked List Add Special Cases Slideshow" links="ChalmersGU/CGU-Styles.css"/>
 :::